 Also, a tip for forming your lentil balls that I found helpful was to use an ice cream scoop to spoon out the lentil mixture and then reshape it a little with your hands.
 In the past, I was frustrated that my meatballs were never a consistent size, but using the ice cream scoop made all the difference.

-PPS – Check back later this week for a hella good sangria recipe coming to the blog!
-It would be to perfect addition to any friends-giving meal. 😉Print
+PPS – This sangria would be the perfect addition to any friends-giving meal. 😉

 - 2 1/2 cups vegetable broth

 - 2 tablespoons ground flax seed